Rogue Fitness: Activities

 Rogue has been associated with CrossFit from its beginning.
 Rogue is one of the primary suppliers for equipment for CrossFit boxes (gyms) around the world.
 It started supplying equipment for the CrossFit Games in 2009, before becoming the sole provider to the Games and regional events in 2010.
 Fifteen semi-trucks of equipment were needed to supply the 2013 CrossFit Games at the StubHub Center in Carson, California, up from nine trucks used to supply the 2011 CrossFit Games.
 Rogue often creates new or unusual equipment specially for the Games.
 It organizes Rogue Invitational, one of the most significant competitions for CrossFit athletes.
 The Invitational features the biggest prize purse for CrossFit athletes outside of the Games, and it is the only CrossFit competition that pays out to all athletes competing including airfare and accommodation.
 The company briefly cut off its ties with CrossFit after controversial statements made by CrossFit founder Greg Glassman in 2020, but has resumed their association after Glassman resigned.

 Rogue has also expanded into building equipment for strongman, powerlifting, and Olympic weightlifting.
 It became the official supplier of USA Weightlifting, the Arnold Strongman Classic, and the World's Strongest Man in 2017.
 It also created implements used in competitions, such as the largest implement ever created specifically for a strongman competition, the "Wheel of Pain" inspired by the film Conan the Barbarian used in the Arnold Classic.
-It has staged a series of events since 2015 for those who wish to set weightlifting records titled Rogue Record Breakers at festivals such as Arnold Sports Classic, and more recently introduced the Rogue Challenge for other sports.
-Rogue Invitational also expanded to include a strongman contest in 2021 and 2022.
+It has staged a series of events since 2015 for those who wish to set weightlifting records titled Rogue Record Breakers at festivals such as Arnold Sports Classic, and it also introduced the Rogue Challenge for various sports starting December 2020.
+Rogue Invitational also expanded to include a strongman contest since 2021.

 The company sponsors numerous CrossFit athletes around the world, such as Rich Froning Jr., Ben Smith, Camille Leblanc-Bazinet, Mat Fraser, Katrín Davíðsdóttir, Jason Khalipa and Justin Medeiros.
 One of the first sponsored athletes was Henniger's future wife and 2008 CrossFit Games female champion, Caity Matter Henniger.
-Rogue also sponsors Strongman athletes such as Brian Shaw and Hafþór Júlíus Björnsson.
+Rogue also sponsors top tier Strongman athletes such as Hafþór Júlíus Björnsson, Brian Shaw, Martins Licis and Mateusz Kieliszkowski.

 Rogue started manufacturing medical equipment such as ventilators and personal protective equipment in response to the COVID-19 pandemic in 2020.
 It also increased its production of gym equipment due to increasing demand from home gyms during lockdown that led to shortages.